Nottingham Trent University: NTU in Mansfield

 Nottingham Trent University (NTU) has collaborated with the West Nottinghamshire College University Centre to extend higher education provisions for Mansfield and Ashfield.

 The £6.5 million University Centre was opened in 2016 to provide a range of programmes including full and foundation degrees and continue professional education.
 The University Centre is now known as NTU in Mansfield.

 Organisation and administration

-The university is composed of eight academic schools:
+The university is composed of nine academic schools: